codesterLalit/Nodejs-esstentials/README.md

 ## Week 4: Advanced Topics in Node.js
 - Real-time communication with WebSockets
-- Using Node.js with databases (MongoDB, MySQL, etc.)
+- Microservices using GRPC with Node.js
 - Debugging and testing Node.js applications
 - Security best practices in Node.js
 - Performance optimization techniques in Node.js